BoiseState/CS390/syllabus/syllabus.md

 ** Numbers here are counters and they do not correspond to the leetcode problem number.

-*** Due date for homework is the Friday of that week, however you have until last the day of the class to submit everything and I will not consider it late.
+*** The due date for homework is the Friday of that week, however you have until last the day of the class to submit everything and I will not consider it late.

 ### Grading Policy